5 Grip Strength Exercises: The Benefits Will Surprise You!

 Simply rotate the balls in the palm of your hand, using your fingers and thumb to move the balls.
 You can join one of our free Baoding balls classes to learn how to use this wonderful hand tool.

-This final exercise focuses on the ‘crush grasp,’ which can help you have a stronger handshake!
-To complete this exercise, you can use a tennis ball, or other soft object like a Hand Warming Grippie, small pillow, folded towel, etc. Place the object in between your right and left palm.
-Next, squeeze the object using your fingers as tightly as possible and hold the squeeze for 5-8 second intervals.
+This final exercise focuses on the power grip, which can help you have a stronger handshake, and increase your overall hand strength!
+To complete this exercise, you can use a tennis ball, or other soft object like a Hand Warming Grippie, small pillow, folded towel, etc. Place your hand firmly around the Grippie, and squeeze.
+You can the squeeze for 2 breaths (5-7 seconds), and the rest.
 Repeat the exercise at least three times.

 About the author